twinlogix/typetta/docs/chapters/graphql/working-with-graphql.md

 GraphQL is a language that allows you to define and query an API and its data model.
 Exposing an API through a GraphQL endpoint allows you to develop clients that can perform **efficient**, **expressive** and **typed** queries.
 However, this great result comes at a price: the complexity of creating a back-end capable of satisfying these types of requests and recovering data from the various sources.
 Typetta comes into play here and is able to simplify the developer's work.

-As a fully-typed ORM capable of supporting complex projections and filters, Typetta can be used more in the development of GraphQL resolvers of any back-end library, such as Apollo Server, NestJS, or Express.
+As a fully-typed ORM capable of supporting complex projections and filters, Typetta can be used in the development of GraphQL resolvers of any back-end library, such as Apollo Server, NestJS, or Express.

   - [Why use Typetta with GraphQL?](#why-use-typetta-with-graphql)
     - [End-to-end type safety](#end-to-end-type-safety)